krenalis/krenalis/doc/src/developers/connectors/database.md

 LastChangeTimeCondition(column string, typ types.Type, value any) string
 ```

-Chichi calls the `LastChangeTimeCondition` method to construct the value for the `last_change_time` placeholder.
+Meergo calls the `LastChangeTimeCondition` method to construct the value for the `last_change_time` placeholder.
 The `last_change_time` placeholder is used in a query to implement a cursor, returning only the rows starting from a specified time.

 The value of the `last_change_time` placeholder is a condition that can be used in a `WHERE` statement, like `"updated_at" >= '2024-03-16 09:26:33'`. `LastChangeTimeCondition` receives the name of the column, its type, and the value.
 The type can only be `DateTime`, `Date`, `JSON`, and `Text`.
 For the `DateTime` and `Date` types, the value is of type `time.Time` set to UTC, while for the `JSON` and `Text` types, the value is of type `string`. `LastChangeTimeCondition` must construct the condition based on these parameters.